 If you feel pain in your wrist when gripping something tightly or pushing on your hand to get up from your chair you may have a triangular fibrocartilage complex (TFCC) injury or tear.
 TFCC problems can be caused by falling on an outstretched hand, from overuse or with age as the cartilage in your wrist wears down.
 An injury or tear to the TFCC can cause chronic wrist pain.
 Athletes, particularly gymnasts and baseball players who endure weight or force to their hands, are especially prone to TFCC injuries.
-Learn what is a TFCC wrist injury and how to treat it.
+Learn what is a TFCC wrist injury, the symptoms and treatment options.

 What Is TFCC?

 The triangular fibrocartilage complex (TFCC) is a group of ligaments located on the side of your wrist -below the small finger.
 These ligaments cushion and support the small bones in your wrist and help to keep your forearm steady when you grasp something or turn it.
 Sometimes called a wrist sprain, TFCC can be painful and can cause loss of motion and chronic pain.

 |Check out our video “How To Relieve TFCC Pain with the Wrist POP Splint” –|